 Do I need to worry about Form 1099-K?

-If you have a Cash for Business account, check out Tax Reporting for Cash For Business for more information.
+Cash for Business customers can check out our Tax Reporting with Cash For Business homepage for more information on Form 1099-K.

-What is the difference between Cash App Personal Accounts vs. Cash for Business Accounts?
+What is the difference between Cash App personal accounts vs. Cash for Business Accounts?

 How do I know if my Cash App is a “Cash for Business” account?